ldanielcc/tic-tac-toe/README.md

 Tic-Tac-Toe Game

 A simple Tic-Tac-Toe game built with HTML, CSS, and JavaScript.
-This project is a fun and interactive way to demonstrate JavaScript skills, including DOM manipulation, event handling, and simple game logic.
 The game allows two players to play alternately on a 3x3 grid, with a restart button to start over.

 Features